 This document was originally prepared for Swim Alberta by the Sport Law and Strategy Group.
 The rights to the document were purchased by Swimming Canada for the use of all Provincial Sections.
 Swim BC obtained permission to revise and edit in November of 2018.
-Swim BC has attempted to align the content of this document with the sport of swimming (in its original state it was profoundly skewed towards generic team sport needs) and to the statutes in effect in the Province of BC.
+Swim BC has attempted to align the content of this document from a generic sport perspective to reflect the sport of swimming and to the statutes in effect in the Province of BC.